1. How does site value affect land tax?

 Land tax is calculated using the total site value of all your taxable land, with tax rates progressively increasing as land values rise.

-Generally, as land value in Victoria increases, the amount of land tax you pay increases.
+Generally, as land values in Victoria increase, the amount of land tax you pay increases.

 2. I have not received a land tax assessment before, so why am I getting one now?

-Land you own in Victoria may have increased in value and taken you over the land tax threshold, which is currently $250,000 ($25,000 for trusts).
+Taxable land you own in Victoria may have increased in value and taken you over the land tax threshold.
+You pay land tax if the total taxable value of all the Victorian land you own, individually or jointly, as at 31 December, is equal to or exceeds $250,000 ($25,000 for trusts).

 Other changes may also have brought you over the land tax threshold.
 For example, you may have bought land during the year that is not exempt or land previously exempt may no longer be exempt.